Your Favorite New Accessory!

 This is the Doggone Good treat pouch.
 It checks all the above boxes of everything that I personally like in a treat pouch.
 It is the standard treat bag that most trainers use.
 It’s good and it lasts!

-If you are one of those people who really can’t fathom the idea of walking around New York city with a treat pouch strapped to your waist the Kibble Bubble might be a good option for you.
+If you can’t fathom the idea of walking around New York City with a treat pouch strapped to your waist the Kibble Bubble might be a good option for you.
 I have not used this brand before but I have used similar products.
 You can clip it to your belt loop and squeeze the bottom to get a treat to come out.
 It does not hold a ton of treats, but is easy to wash and nice and small.